-The Short Sale Negotiators at USA Real Estate Pros work to bridge the gap between those who need to sell their property FAST - and those who want to buy that property NOW.
+The Foreclosure Prevention Consultants at USA Real Estate Pros work to bridge the gap between those who need to sell their property FAST and those who want to buy that property NOW.

 A “short sale” is when a lender agrees to accept less than the amount you owe to pay off a loan as an alternative to foreclosure.
 We can often convince a lender that they will benefit if they take less than what is owed now rather than taking the property back by foreclosure and trying to sell it later.